What You Need to Know About Stepparent Adoption in NY and NJ

 Once you adopt your stepchild you will have a legally protected parental relationship with your child.
 This will provide the child with permanency and security in the event the child’s other legal parent dies or becomes incapacitated.
 Other benefits for the child include his or her right to inherit from you, even if you die without a will, and the child’s right to receive your social security survivor benefits in the event of your death.
 Perhaps equally important, becoming the legal parent of your stepchild will cement the bond between the two of you, and the child will have the emotional security of knowing your relationship with him or her is permanent.

-For reasons which are discussed in the section on LGBT and second-parent adoptions, same-sex couples also use the stepparent adoption process to secure legally recognized parental rights for (typically) the non-biologically related parent.
+Same sex married couples have the same legal rights and opportunities to undertake a stepparent adoption as different sex married couples.
+For reasons which are discussed in the section on LGBT and second-parent adoptions, same-sex couples also use the adoption process to secure legally recognized parental rights for (typically) the non-biologically related parent.
 At Rumbold & Seidelman, we can help you to think through the potential pros and cons of undertaking a stepparent adoption in New York or New Jersey.

 If you’re interested in adopting a stepchild in New York or New Jersey, you can contact us today to learn more about the options available to you.
 Read on for more information about how to adopt a stepchild in New York or New Jersey.